vod6atwit/predict_price_used_Toyota/README.md

 ## Results

-TODO edit the documentation:

-The app is live at https://ds-example.herokuapp.com/ It allows for online and batch processing as designed by the pycaret post:
+The app is live at https://vod6atwit-predict-price-used-toyota-app-ocyc95.streamlit.app/

 ## Discussion